osbren/bme68X/README.md

 # Note
 Forked from https://github.com/marcelbuesing/bme680

 Adds BME688 support -- untested against a known good source of readings.
+All sensors appear to be returning data that corresponds to what you'd expect from sitting in a window over the course of 6months.
+Well, temp needs its offset adjusted, of course.

 Not submitting these changes to the source repo at this time.
 A flurry of changes happened on this repo to get the BME688 working, many of which are messy.